 Accounts Payable (AP) Recovery Audit: What You Should Know

-What is an Accounts Payable (AP) Audit?
+What is an Accounts Payable (AP) Recovery Audit

-An Accounts Payable (AP) Audit is a comprehensive review of a company’s financial records, and payment processes to ensure that all payments made to vendors and suppliers are accurate, valid, and in compliance with the company’s policies and procedures.
+An Accounts Payable (AP) recovery audit is a detailed examination of your company’s vendor payments, designed to uncover billing errors, overpayments, and missed credits—ultimately helping you recover lost funds and maximize your bottom line.
 The audit typically involves a detailed examination of invoices, purchase orders, contracts, and other negotiated documents to identify errors, overpayments, and discrepancies in the AP process, as well as verify that all negotiated vendor funding is received correctly.
+The findings and recommendations from a 2025 AP audit can help a company improve its financial processes and reduce the risk of financial losses due to errors, fraud, or weak process controls.

 Maximize Your Accounts Payable Efficiency